johndk/berkeley-ml-capstone/README.md

     └── JFK_YEAR_arrivals.csv
 ```

-`YEAR` is 2019, 2023, or 2024; `AIRPORT` identifies an airport in the working cohort; and `STATION` is the NOAA station
+`YEAR` stands for 2019, 2023, or 2024. `AIRPORT` is an airport included in the project, and `STATION` is the NOAA weather
-identifier mapped to that airport.
-Files inside each source's `cleaned/` directory are per-airport inputs.
-The
+station matched to that airport.
+Within each source directory, `cleaned/` holds one cleaned CSV for each airport and
-`cleaned_JFK_YEAR.csv` files at the source roots are the consolidated, destination-specific inputs used by the arrival
+year.
+The `cleaned_JFK_YEAR.csv` files combine the airport data needed for flights arriving at JFK, giving the arrival
-merge.

-The preparation design provides a traceable path from source data to model input while making two checks explicit: each
+merge one consolidated input from each source.

+This layout makes it possible to follow the data from the original sources to the final model-ready features.
+Along the
-merged or feature row continues to represent one eligible flight, and each model may use only information available at
+way, the preparation steps check that every merged or feature row still represents one eligible flight and that a model
-its stated prediction time.
-Model 1A predicts departure delay for flights leaving JFK.
-Models 2A, 2B, and 2C predict
+uses only information that would have been available when its prediction is made.
+Model 1A predicts departure delay for
-arrival delay for flights bound for JFK, using conditions at each flight's origin and progressively later operating
+flights leaving JFK.
+Models 2A, 2B, and 2C predict arrival delay for flights headed to JFK, using conditions at the
-information.
+flight's origin and adding operating information as it becomes available.

 ### BTS

-The `data/bts/` hierarchy supplies the flight-level record and target for both scenarios; each cleaned row represents
+The `data/bts/` directory provides the flight records and delay targets for both scenarios.
+Each cleaned row represents
 one completed domestic flight.
-BTS On-Time Performance data arrives as monthly files containing flights reported by all
+BTS On-Time Performance data is downloaded as monthly files covering flights reported by
-included United States carriers.
-For each year and airport, the raw files are filtered into an annual `AIRPORT.csv`
+the included United States airlines.
+For each airport and year, these raw files are filtered into one annual
-containing flights for which that airport is an endpoint.
+`AIRPORT.csv` containing flights that either depart from or arrive at that airport.

-`process_bts.ipynb` reduces each annual airport file to the schedule, airline, route, distance, operating-event, and
+`process_bts.ipynb` keeps the schedule, airline, route, distance, operating-event, and outcome fields needed for the
-outcome fields needed by the project.
-It also removes cancelled and diverted flights because their ordinary departure
+project.
+It removes cancelled and diverted flights because their delay outcomes cannot be compared fairly with those of
-or scheduled-destination arrival outcomes are not comparable with completed flights, then writes
-`data/bts/processed/AIRPORT_YEAR.csv`. `clean_bts.ipynb` standardizes and validates dates, clock fields, airport and
+completed flights.
+It then writes `data/bts/processed/AIRPORT_YEAR.csv`. `clean_bts.ipynb` standardizes and checks dates,
-carrier codes, duplicate-flight keys, numeric ranges, and delay labels.
-It constructs `DATE`, the scheduled-departure
+clock fields, airport and carrier codes, duplicate-flight keys, numeric ranges, and delay labels.
+It also creates `DATE`,
-timestamp used by both merge paths, and writes the per-airport result to `data/bts/cleaned/AIRPORT_YEAR.csv`.
+the scheduled-departure timestamp used by both merge paths, and writes the cleaned airport file to
+`data/bts/cleaned/AIRPORT_YEAR.csv`.

 The two scenarios use these cleaned records differently:

-- **Departure scenario:** `data/bts/cleaned/JFK_YEAR.csv` supplies flights whose `Origin` is `JFK`; `DepDel15` is the
+- **Departure scenario:** `data/bts/cleaned/JFK_YEAR.csv` provides flights with `JFK` as their `Origin`. `DepDel15` is the
-  Model 1A target.
+  target for Model 1A.
-- **Arrival scenario:** `data/bts/cat_bts.py` combines the cleaned airport-year files, retains flights whose `Dest` is
+- **Arrival scenario:** `data/bts/cat_bts.py` combines the cleaned airport-year files, keeps flights with `JFK` as their
-  `JFK`, normalizes flight numbers, removes overlapping duplicate rows, and writes `data/bts/cleaned_JFK_YEAR.csv`.
+  `Dest`, standardizes flight numbers, removes duplicate rows created by overlapping files, and writes
-  `ArrDel15` is the shared target for Models 2A, 2B, and 2C.
-The same BTS row also retains the pushback and takeoff fields
+  `data/bts/cleaned_JFK_YEAR.csv`. `ArrDel15` is the target shared by Models 2A, 2B, and 2C.
+The BTS row also keeps the
-  that become eligible at the later 2B and 2C prediction times.
+  pushback and takeoff fields that Models 2B and 2C may use at their later prediction times.

 ### ASPM

-The `data/aspm/` hierarchy provides planned airport demand rather than individual-flight outcomes; each cleaned row
+The `data/aspm/` directory provides the planned number of arrivals and departures at each airport, rather than results
-represents one airport and clock hour.
-The raw collection contains one annual hourly file for each airport.
+for individual flights.
+Each cleaned row represents one airport and one clock hour.
+The raw data contains one annual
-`process_aspm.ipynb` removes supporting calculation fields and realized performance measures that are published too late
+hourly file for each airport. `process_aspm.ipynb` removes supporting calculation fields and actual performance measures
-for the project's prediction times.
-It retains only the airport and time identifiers plus scheduled hourly departures
+that are published too late for the project's prediction times.
+It keeps the airport and time identifiers together with
-and arrivals, then writes `data/aspm/processed/AIRPORT_YEAR.csv`.
+the scheduled hourly departure and arrival counts, then writes `data/aspm/processed/AIRPORT_YEAR.csv`.

-`clean_aspm.ipynb` validates airport-hour keys, numeric values, duplicate records, row order, and hourly coverage.
-It
+`clean_aspm.ipynb` checks airport-hour keys, numeric values, duplicate records, row order, and hourly coverage.
+It fills
-completes sparse hours where required and constructs an hourly `DATE` timestamp before writing
+in missing clock hours where needed and creates an hourly `DATE` timestamp before writing
 `data/aspm/cleaned/AIRPORT_YEAR.csv`.
-The scheduled counts are treated as planned values known before departure; no
+The scheduled counts are plans known before departure.
+Actual ASPM delay and
-realized ASPM delay or on-time metric is used as a predictor.
+on-time measures are not used as predictors.

-- **Departure scenario:** the merge uses the cleaned JFK file because every Model 1A flight departs from JFK.
+- **Departure scenario:** the merge uses the cleaned JFK file because every Model 1A flight leaves from JFK.
-- **Arrival scenario:** `data/aspm/cat_aspm.py` derives the required origins from the JFK-bound BTS table and consolidates
+- **Arrival scenario:** `data/aspm/cat_aspm.py` finds the required origin airports in the table of JFK-bound flights and
-  their cleaned airport-year files into `data/aspm/cleaned_JFK_YEAR.csv`.
-Each arrival is matched to planned demand at
+  combines their cleaned airport-year files into `data/aspm/cleaned_JFK_YEAR.csv`.
+Each flight is matched to planned
-  its own origin, not to destination demand at JFK.
+  demand at its origin, not at its JFK destination.

 ### NOAA

-The `data/noaa/` hierarchy provides weather observations for the airport where the flight departs; each cleaned row is
+The `data/noaa/` directory provides weather observations from the airport where each flight departs.
+Each cleaned row is
-one selected weather report for an airport timestamp.
-Raw Local Climatological Data is stored as one annual CSV per
+one selected weather report for an airport and time.
+Raw Local Climatological Data is stored in one annual CSV for each
-station. `airport_station_map.csv` maps each airport in the working cohort to the corresponding NOAA station so the
+weather station. `airport_station_map.csv` links every project airport to its NOAA station so the same airport code can
-airport key remains consistent across sources.
+be used across the data sources.

-`process_noaa.ipynb` selects the useful weather measurements, removes records with no usable observations, and writes
+`process_noaa.ipynb` keeps the useful weather measurements, removes reports with no usable observations, and writes
-`data/noaa/processed/AIRPORT_YEAR.csv`.
-`clean_noaa.ipynb` chooses one preferred report at each timestamp, converts trace precipitation to a small numeric value,
+`data/noaa/processed/AIRPORT_YEAR.csv`. `clean_noaa.ipynb` selects one preferred report for each timestamp, converts trace
-decodes reported-weather text into condition indicators, and converts wind direction and speed into `WindX` and `WindY`.
+precipitation to a small numeric value, turns reported-weather text into condition indicators, and converts wind
-Continuous measurements may be filled only from an earlier observation no more than 90 minutes old; leading values and
+direction and speed into `WindX` and `WindY`.
+A missing continuous measurement may be filled from an earlier report only
+when that report is no more than 90 minutes old.
+Missing values at the beginning of a file and across longer gaps are
-longer gaps remain missing for a training-fitted model pipeline to handle.
-The cleaned output is written to
+left for the model's training pipeline to handle.
+The cleaned file is written to
 `data/noaa/cleaned/AIRPORT_YEAR.csv`.

-- **Departure scenario:** the cleaned JFK station-year file supplies weather observed at JFK before the scheduled
+- **Departure scenario:** the cleaned JFK station-year file provides weather observed at JFK before scheduled departure.
-  departure.
-- **Arrival scenario:** `data/noaa/cat_noaa.py` consolidates the cleaned station data for the origins found in the
+- **Arrival scenario:** `data/noaa/cat_noaa.py` combines the cleaned station data for the origin airports found in the
-  JFK-bound BTS table into `data/noaa/cleaned_JFK_YEAR.csv`.
-Each flight receives weather from its origin; destination
+  JFK-bound BTS table and writes `data/noaa/cleaned_JFK_YEAR.csv`.
+Each flight receives weather from its origin.
-  weather and weather observed near landing are outside the baseline design.
+  Destination weather and weather observed near landing are not part of the baseline design.

 ### Merged

-The `data/merged/` hierarchy contains one row per eligible flight after the flight, planned-demand, and weather sources
+The `data/merged/` directory contains one row for each eligible flight after the flight, planned-demand, and weather data
-have been assembled.
-The merge notebooks retain source airport keys, timestamps, and timing offsets so airport alignment
+have been brought together.
+The merge notebooks keep source airport codes, timestamps, and time differences so that the
-and prediction-time safety can be audited.
-Missing source matches are reported rather than silently dropping flight
-rows.
+airport matches and prediction timing can be checked.
+If a source record cannot be matched, the notebooks report it
+instead of silently removing the flight.

-- **Departure scenario:** `merge_departures.ipynb` keeps flights with `Origin == JFK`, joins JFK ASPM records for the
+- **Departure scenario:** `merge_departures.ipynb` keeps flights with `Origin == JFK`.
+It joins JFK ASPM records for the
-  previous, current, and next clock hours around scheduled departure, and attaches the latest JFK NOAA report at or
+  previous, current, and next clock hours around scheduled departure and adds the latest JFK NOAA report available at or
-  before scheduled departure within a 90-minute tolerance.
-It writes `data/merged/JFK_YEAR_departures.csv`.
+  before scheduled departure, as long as it is no more than 90 minutes old.
+It writes
+  `data/merged/JFK_YEAR_departures.csv`.
-- **Arrival scenario:** `merge_arrivals.ipynb` keeps flights with `Dest == JFK` and performs airport-aware joins keyed by
+- **Arrival scenario:** `merge_arrivals.ipynb` keeps flights with `Dest == JFK` and matches the other sources using each
-  each flight's `Origin`.
-It attaches that origin's three ASPM periods and latest time-safe NOAA report, then writes
+  flight's `Origin`.
+It adds the origin's three ASPM periods and latest NOAA report available by scheduled departure, as
+  long as the report is no more than 90 minutes old.
+It then writes `data/merged/JFK_YEAR_arrivals.csv`.
+ASPM and NOAA
-  `data/merged/JFK_YEAR_arrivals.csv`.
-Destination ASPM and NOAA data are not added.
+  data for the JFK destination are not added.

-The next-hour ASPM values in both files are planned schedule counts known ahead of time, not future operating results.
+The next-hour ASPM values in both files are planned schedule counts known in advance, not future operating results.
+The
-The merged files retain source and outcome columns for validation, but retention does not make every column an eligible
+merged files keep source and outcome columns for checking the data, but this does not mean that every retained column may
-predictor.
+be used as a model predictor.

 ### Features

-The `data/features/` hierarchy contains the deterministic feature layer used by the modeling notebooks.
-Each row still
+The `data/features/` directory contains the feature files used by the modeling notebooks.
+Each row still represents the
-represents the same flight as its merged input.
-Feature engineering at this stage applies fixed formulas only; it does
+same flight as the matching row in the merged file.
+This step creates features using fixed formulas only.
+It does not
-not fit imputers, encoders, scalers, feature selectors, resampling methods, or decision thresholds.
+fit or choose imputers, encoders, scalers, feature selectors, resampling methods, or decision thresholds.
+Those steps
+belong to modeling rather than shared feature creation.

-- **Departure scenario:** `feature_departures.ipynb` adds the common pre-pushback features and writes
+- **Departure scenario:** `feature_departures.ipynb` adds the shared features available before pushback and writes
   `data/features/JFK_YEAR_departures.csv` for Model 1A.
-- **Arrival scenario:** `feature_arrivals.ipynb` writes `data/features/JFK_YEAR_arrivals.csv`, which contains the union of
+- **Arrival scenario:** `feature_arrivals.ipynb` writes `data/features/JFK_YEAR_arrivals.csv`.
+This file contains all
-  features needed at all three horizons.
-Model 2A uses only schedule and origin context available before pushback;
+  features needed across the three arrival prediction times.
+Model 2A uses only schedule and origin information
-  Model 2B adds actual gate-departure time and delay information; and Model 2C additionally allows taxi-out and
+  available before pushback.
+Model 2B adds the actual gate-departure time and departure-delay information.
+Model 2C also
-  wheels-off information.
+  allows taxi-out and wheels-off information.

-These shared files deliberately retain more columns than any one model may use.
-Each model notebook applies the
+These shared files intentionally contain more columns than any one model may use.
+Each model notebook uses the allowlist
-corresponding prediction-time allowlist—the named set of columns permitted at that horizon—from
+for its prediction time—the named set of columns permitted at that point—from `notebooks/feature_engineering.py`.
+Any
-`notebooks/feature_engineering.py` and fits all learned preprocessing on training data only.
-There is no separate
+preprocessing that must learn from the data is fitted on the training data only.
-`data/models/` dataset stage and no generated `_m1a`, `_m2a`, `_m2b`, or `_m2c` CSV for each model.

 [Appendix A](#appendix-a) documents the [BTS](#bts-column-selection-and-dictionary),
 [ASPM](#aspm-column-selection-and-dictionary), and [NOAA](#noaa-column-selection-and-dictionary) source-column